 The Brochure containing the full programme can be downloaded here.

-Photographs of events can be found in the Gallery
+More photographs of the events can be found in the Gallery

 Some Closing Words

 At its best, music used in the service of worship lifts us above rational thought, above doctrine and tradition, into the peace, calm and silence of the Sacred.
 For many, music bears the sould to a greater height, leaving behind the shortcomings of reason in order that we may encounter the Holy, the numinous, in the intimacy of our inner self.
 Presence, joy and sublime happiness defy analysis: music is a doorway into inexpressible unspeakable mystery.

 The Festival has greatly enriched the life of our congregation.
 Many people beyond our membership have been drawn to the programme of events and public worship on Sunday morning.
 The Festival will leave a legacy which will inform our thinking and shape our public worship for years to come.